Aggregate-Intellect/sherpa/docs/How_To/Test/test.rst

 The naming convention for a test function is to add the prefix test\_ to the original function name

-      -  e.g. test_subtractor.
-If an edge case exists, add a descriptive name at the end e.g. test_subtractor_zero.
+      -  e.g. test_division.
+If an edge case exists, add a descriptive name at the end e.g. test_division_zero.

+Append `succeeds` to the end of the test name if the test is expected to succeed.

+      -  e.g. test_division_succeeds

+Append `fails` to the end of the test name if the test is about some error / exception handling.

+      -  e.g. test_division_zero_fails

 Tools
 -----